Thousands bought fake diplomas from Florida nursing schools, feds say; 25 arrested - NewsBreak

 TAMPA, Fla. ( WFLA ) — Twenty-five people have been charged in a Florida wire fraud scheme that created thousands of illegal licenses and employment shortcuts for aspiring nurses, according to the U.S. Department of Justice.

 A federal grand jury indicted the individuals after an investigation by federal agents in the Southern District of Florida.
-The defendants “engaged in a scheme to sell fraudulent nursing degree diplomas and transcripts obtained from accredited Florida-based nursing schools.”Chocolate cake sold at IKEA recalled after metal object found inside some
+The defendants “engaged in a scheme to sell fraudulent nursing degree diplomas and transcripts obtained from accredited Florida-based nursing schools.”What are NFL players wearing on their necks?

 The customers were prospective nurses, seeking licenses and jobs as registered nurses and licensed practical/vocational nurses.